-One component of our individualized curriculum is the opportunity to customize training utilizing a well-developed, optional track system during the second and third years.
+One component of our individualized curriculum is the opportunity to customize training utilizing a well-developed, optional track system during the second and third years of residency.
 Each track resident has a half day per week of protected time during most rotations (~30 weeks/year).
 Unless noted, every resident in good standing is accepted into their track of choice.

 Project topics are individualized based on career goals and personal interests rather than a predetermined list of projects.
 In addition to a half day a week, residents in project-based tracks are scheduled 1-2 blocks annually to work on their projects.

 - Community Health and Advocacy Resident Education (CARE): This program is a national model in training residents in community-level advocacy.
 Residents partner with community-based organizations, acquire skills for initiating, sustaining, and evaluating community projects, and enhance communication and leadership skills.
-Fondly referred to as the “mini MPH,” the track includes a required 2-week block early in second year to jump start skills and project initiation while earning MPH credit, if desired.
+The track includes a required 2-week block, fondly referred to as the "mini MPH, " early in second year to jump start skills and project initiation while earning MPH credit, if desired.

 - Global CARE: As with CARE, this track focuses on community-based global projects rather than medical tourism.
 Track participants have 4 weeks for travel abroad in their third year.